 Past clients include Amy Winehouse, Bernard Butler, Anna Calvi, Feeder, Florence and The Machine, Joss Stone, Kasabian, Manic Street Preachers, Marina and The Diamonds, Noah And The Whale, Plan B, Razorlight, Richard Ashcroft, Ronan Keating, Stereophonics, Temperance Movement and The Enemy.

 Pricing is on application.
 Dry hire includes an assistant engineer.

-The Recording Studio London is a studio and production company that specialise in writing, production, recording and artist development and work with a variety of acts, from emerging talent through to major label.
+The Recording Studio London is a studio and production company that specialises in writing, production, recording and artist development and works with a variety of acts, from emerging talent to major labels.